xpavlic4/book-extracts/sports/golf/golfstateofmind.com.md

 # golfstateofmind.com
+## rory mcillroy 3 ps
+* have process goals instead of expectations
+* persistence - it is not done until you sank the putt on 18th

 ## how to make more putts
 * read the putt from multiple angles
 * determine your start line